MillerRabin/intention-storage/readme.md

 There is another tea pot in your home.

 * The first one can't boil the water and Intention Network will search for other options.
-* The secondary tea pot accepts the intention and bolis water.
+* The secondary tea pot accepts the intention and boils water.
 * All chain of events was same but it`s succeeded.
 * It answers through opened intention to the smartphone "The water is ok"
 * Smartphone closes the intention